nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 --------|------------------
 **Command Line Interface (CLI)** | A command-line interface processes commands to a computer program in the form of lines of text.
 **Graphical User Interface (GUI)** | The graphical user interface is a form of user interface that allows users to interact with electronic devices through graphical icons.
-**Prefixes** | The field code that are entered during user input, so that Warenager will know what to do. e.g. `q/`, `n/`, `s/`, `sn/`.
+**Field** | Represents the Name, Serial Number, Quantity, Location stored, Source, Note of the stock in inventory **Prefixes** | The field code that are entered during user input, so that Warenager will know what to do. e.g. `q/`, `n/`, `s/`, `sn/`.
 **Parameters** | Parameters are additional fields to key in during user input and provided after a prefix. e.g. `<name>` in `n/<name>`.
 **CSV File** | Comma-Separated Values File.
 It contains data separated by commas.